Rapter1990/Udacity-Data-Analyst-Nanodegree/README.md

 ## 2. [Investigate A Dataset](https://github.com/Rapter1990/Udacity-Data-Analyst-Nanodegree/tree/master/P2_Investigate_A_Dataset): How has been world trend changed over 200 years in terms of population, life expectancy, fertility,income per person in each country.
 * Program which I used: Jupyter Notebook
-* Language which I used : SQL,Python
+* Language which I used : Python
 * Libraries which I Used: Numpy, Pandas, Matplotlib, Seaborn
 * Techniques which I used: Data Wrangling, Data Cleaning, Data Merging, Visualtization